Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Introduction

+\paragraph{Non-Degenerate Signal-to-Noise Ratio} A well-documented pathology in optimizing the IW-ELBO is that the signal-to-noise ratio (SNR) of standard Euclidean gradient estimators degenerates as the number of copies, $K$, increases \citep{rainforth2018tighter}.
+The SNR decays as $\mathcal{O}(1 / \sqrt{K})$, meaning that the standard deviation of the gradient estimator diverges to infinity, relative to the magnitude of the exact gradient, as $K$ increases.

+We formally prove that the Wasserstein and BW gradient of the IW-ELBO circumvents this degeneration.
+We establish that the SNR of the Wasserstein gradient scales favorably at a rate of $\Omega(\sqrt{K})$, guaranteeing stabilized gradient estimation in the large-$K$ regime.
+The BW gradient enjoys the computational tractability while inheriting this stability.
+Its SNR interpolates those of the Wasserstein and Euclidean gradients, yielding a rate of $\Omega(1)$ constant across all values of $K$.

-\paragraph{Bures-Wasserstein IW-ELBO VI} We provide an efficient algorithm of Gaussain VI for the IW-ELBO, drawing inspiration from the standard Euler discretisation of WGF.
-We demonstrate the mass-covering capability of our variational approximation, which effectively approximates target densities, mitigating the tail underestimation inherent in standard Gaussian VI.
-We evaluate the performance of our implementation through a range of empirical experiments.
+\paragraph{BW IW-ELBO Optimization} We develop an efficient and accurate Gaussian VI based on the IW-ELBO, leveraging the derived BW gradients and the Euler discretization of WGF.
+We demonstrate strong mass-covering capabilities of our variational approximation, effectively capturing target density tails and mitigating the pathological underestimation common for standard Gaussian VI.
+We assess the efficiency of our algorithm through comprehensive empirical evaluations.

-\paragraph{Extension to Generalised Bounds} Finally, we extend our analysis and implementation to the Variational R\`{e}nyi Importance-Weighted Autoencoder (VR-IWAE) bound \citep{daudel2023alpha}, another nascent generalisation of the ELBO.
-Similarly to the IW-ELBO, the VR-IWAE bound exhibits desirable properties over the standard ELBO.
-We derive the Wasserstein gradient of the VR-IWAE bound, and establish that its SNR also scales as $\Omega(\sqrt{K})$.
-Furthermore, we provide a corresponding algorithm of Gaussian VI for the VR-IWAE bound on the BW space.
+\paragraph{Extension to Generalized Bounds} Finally, we extend our methodology and its analysis to the variational R\'{e}nyi importance-weighted autoencoder (VR-IWAE) bound \citep{daudel2023alpha}, another recent generalization of the ELBO.
+We derive the corresponding Wasserstein and BW gradients for the VR-IWAE bound, which exhibit the same SNR scaling rates as those for the IW-ELBO.
+We then provide a complementary BW Gaussian VI algorithm for the VR-IWAE bound.